microchip-pic-avr-examples/pic18f16q20-i3c-multi-protocol-translator-mplab-mcc/README.md

 ### On-board Debugger Virtual Serial Port

-The virtual serial port of on-board debugger is used as the UART-based device to demonstrate communication between I3C Controller and UART channel.
-TX and RX pin of UART1 channel is internally connected to the on-board debugger CDC RX and CDC TX pins respectively.
+The virtual serial port of on-board debugger is used as the UART-based device to demonstrate the communication between the I3C Controller and the UART channel.
+TX and RX pins of the UART1 channel are internally connected to the on-board debugger CDC RX and CDC TX pins respectively.

 To transmit five characters (e.g.: A-F) from the I3C Controller to the on-board debugger RX pin, send the command below with the ASCII value of the characters.